ericmalekos/scRNAseq/README.md

     --tissues "Brain_Myeloid,Spleen,Marrow,Brain_Non_Myeloid,Thymus,Liver"
 ```

-### Genereate figures
+### Generate figures
 Functions for generating figures are in `scripts/sce_per_tissue_hvg_pca_umap.R`
-These are meant to be interactive and don't have a CLI (yet, and maybe never).
+These are meant to be interactive and don't have a CLI (yet, and maybe ever).
 Example outputs:

 ![Global](figures/Global_labeled.png)